trueapps/mailkompet-swidtmailer/README.md

 ##### Notes:

-- The Transport uses the [MailKomplet API](https://api.mail-komplet.cz) internally to send mail, via the [/transactionalEmails endpoint].
+- The Transport uses the [MailKomplet API](https://api.mail-komplet.cz) internally to send mail, via the /transactionalEmails endpoint.